Livingstone side of Victoria Falls

 About the Victoria Falls

-Victoria Falls presents a spectacular sight of awe-inspiring beauty and grandeur on the Zambezi River.
+Victoria Falls presents a spectacular sight of awe inspiring beauty and grandeur on the Zambezi River.
 Forming the border between Zambia and Zimbabwe.
 Described by the Kololo tribe who were living in the area in the 1800s as ‘Mosi-oa-Tunya’.
 This means ‘The Smoke that Thunders’.
 Columns of spray can be seen from miles away.
 At the height of the rainy season, more than five hundred million cubic meters of water per minute plummet over the edge.
 Over a width of nearly two kilometers, into a gorge over one hundred meters below.

-Facing the Falls is another sheer wall of basalt, rising to the same height, and capped by mist-soaked rain forest.
+The wide, basalt cliff over which the falls thunder, transforms the Zambezi from a placid river into a ferocious torrent.
 A path along the edge of the forest provides the visitor prepared to brave the tremendous spray; in high season; with an unparalleled series of views of the Falls.

 One special vantage point is across the Knife-edge Bridge.
 Here visitors can have the finest view of the Eastern Cataract and the Main Falls.
 As well as the Boiling Pot; where the river turns and heads down the Batoka Gorge.
 Other vantage points include Livingstone Island, the Falls Bridge, Devils Pool, and the Lookout Tree.
 Both of which command panoramic views across the Main Falls.